Ditch the Winter Blues & Start Planning Your Summer Travels to the Galapagos

 During June – November, the sea contains a greater quantity of plankton and nutrients, and thereby bird sightings, such as the presence of penguins and albatross, are more frequent.
 In addition, with higher nutrient-rich waters, there is a lot more to see under the water for those divers wanting to face the waters’ cold temperatures.

-One of the few species that migrates to the archipelago is the humpback whale.
+One of the few species that migrate to the archipelago is the humpback whale.
 You might be able to catch the sight of a humpback whale gracefully jumping out of the water between June – September.

 The sea lions of the Galapagos are especially not shy around humans, making them a particular photogenic favorite in the archipelago.
 Sea lion babies are born year-round, but the peak season is in August, which is thus the best month to see these tiny adorable babies.
-These wide-eyed pups can be found all throughout the Galapagos.
+These wide-eyed pups can be found throughout the Galapagos.
 If you are particularly lucky, you might witness a mama sea lion giving birth.

 How to see the Galapagos

-Land hopping tends to be the budget-friendly option, with travelers basing themselves out of of one or two islands and then taking day tours on a small boat to nearby islands.
+Land hopping tends to be the budget-friendly option, with travelers basing themselves out of one or two islands and then taking day tours on a small boat to nearby islands.
 Islands Santa Cruz and San Cristobal function as the main hubs for land hoppers, as they have a wide range of hotels and restaurants.
 With fewer but in many cases equally as nice options, islands Isabela and Floreana have a selection of restaurants and hotels as well.
 Travelers who choose land hopping often appreciate that they have more autonomy over their itinerary, planning tours to different islands on their schedule.
 With many free activities to take advantage of, such as visiting Las Grietas and Tortuga Bay on Santa Cruz, visitors can save much more by choosing to island hop.

 Cruising tends to be the more popular option as exploring the islands by cruise allows you to see more islands, especially the more remote islands, crafting an incomparable experience for travelers.
 The ships sail at night, allowing passengers to maximize their days snorkeling and hiking.
 Aboard the ships, all meals and activities are included and some even include snorkeling gear or otherwise rent them at inexpensive prices.
-Typically, the primary additional expenses once aboard the ships are alcohol and tips (additional expenses will vary per person, for example if you choose to pay for Wi-Fi).
+Typically, the primary additional expenses once aboard the ships are alcohol and tips (additional expenses will vary per person, for example, if you choose to pay for Wi-Fi).

 Therefore, the choice between land hopping and cruising depends on your personal preferences.
 You can visit more islands on a cruise and thereby see more wildlife, but it does come at a price.
 Land hopping is more economical and also a preferred option for those who get seasick easily.

 What are you waiting for?
 Start planning your summer vacation now to get the best options.
 Experts at Gulliver will work alongside you to help you plan the most brilliant itinerary for your summer holiday in the Galapagos.
-Not sure about which islands to visit or whether to take a cruise or to island hop?
+Not sure about which islands to visit or whether to take a cruise or island hop?
 Contact our professionals at Gulliver.
 With 15 years of experience, we have access to some of the most respected cruise providers and day tour operators, best guides, and top hotel options from budget-friendly to luxury hotels, with the ultimate goal of giving you an unforgettable experience at some of the most unique islands in the world.0